Talon Metals Mining

 may release soluble phosphate, a nutrient that causes excess

 algae and weed growth in lakes, streams and rivers.

-Because a key objective of BSLA is “To advocate practices that protect and improve water quality,” BSLA’s position on potential mining in the watershed is to support a stringent sulfate standard for water discharges with financial assurances.
+Because a key objective of BSLA is “To advocate practices that protect and improve water quality,” BSLA’s position on potential mining in the watershed is to support a stringent sulfate standard for water discharges with financial assurances and strict adherence to all permit requirements.
 Metal mining has a history of causing pollution for many decades following closure.
 Financial assurances are needed to treat water discharges and leachates following closure.

-For additional information on mining in Minnesota and related news articles see MiningTruth.org.
+For additional information on copper/nickel mining in Minnesota and related news articles see tamarackwateralliance.org